Self-drive in South Africa

 As on previous vacations, Audley cleverly selected an enticing variety of accommodation in fascinating locations.
 Starting with the casual comfort of the Rissington Inn on the outskirts of the small town of Hazyview, surrounded by immense banana plantations and farmed forest, we explored an area of the Drakensberg Mountains and gazed in wonder into the depths of the Blyde River Canyon, the world’s third largest canyon – and yes, we did need Google to determine the world’s second largest canyon!

 Awed by the vastness of the Kruger National Park (the Park covers the same area as Wales) and surprised at so few other vehicles, it was the many very close encounters with elephant, leopard, lion, rhino and a huge range of other wild life that gave us vivid memories and many, many photographs.

 Apart from the excitement of driving rough gravel roads in remote areas of the Park, never knowing what we might find, it was the complete freedom to sit and observe animals for as long as we wished that made self-driving so attractive.
 Accepting the basic accommodation in the Government Rest Camps within the Kruger, and the even more basic food in the camp restaurants was well worth the amazing experience and privilege of exploring at our own pace.

-We started our holiday in Africa in 40+ degrees; our final day was 13 degrees and spectacular thunder and lightning.
+We started our vacation in Africa in 40+ degrees; our final day was 13 degrees and spectacular thunder and lightning.
 The moral - always, be prepared!

-The Audley team had once again provided us with a superb, exciting and carefully structured holiday.
+The Audley team had once again provided us with a superb, exciting and carefully structured vacation.
 How we look forward to a future visit to The Mill to plan our next adventure!